DannyBen/loadrunner/README.md

 It provides these features:

-- A webserver that responds to GitHub webhook events and can run any arbitrary script writtn in any language.
+- A webserver that responds to GitHub webhook events and can run any arbitrary script written in any language.
 - A command line utility for testing your webhook server configuration by sending simulated events.
 - A command line utility for sending status updates to pull requests.